I wanted to show you how to relieve hip flexor pain from squats.

-The purpose of this exercise is to strengthen out the muscles around the knees, specifically the muscles around the hips targeting the glutes and the hamstrings.
+The purpose of this exercise is to strengthen the muscles around the knees, specifically the muscles around the hips targeting the glutes and the hamstrings.

 Give these four exercises a go to relieve hip flexor pain from squatting.

-If you want to decrease and eliminate your back pain, hip pain, knee pain and protect you from injuries, then check out the Best Gluteus Maximus Exercises program, here!
+If you want to decrease and eliminate your back pain, hip pain, and knee pain and protect you from injuries, then check out the Best Gluteus Maximus Exercises program, here!

 Rick Kaselj, MS